 A "PRIMER" on farm stress resiliency

-This is the second in a series from the ISU Extension and Outreach Dairy Team on Dealing with Farm Stress.
-More farm stress resources
+This is the second article in a series from the ISU Extension and Outreach Dairy Team on Dealing with Farm Stress.
+More farm stress resources.

 Farming is dangerous and stressful, no doubt.
 Farmers have varying degrees of resiliency to deal with the physical and mental dangers of farming, leading to varying stress levels.
 The integrated blend of family, farming and nature can cause unique situations of stress in farm families.